 The movie shows that Chanel's main innovation was to take inspiration from men's clothing: tweed trousers and fisherman jerseys and a flat black straw hat (the item that brings her her first success, but I thought it looked shabby and awkward).
 Thinking about this afterward, I was reminded of another French movie heroine: Catherine (Jeanne Moreau) in Jules and Jim.
 The two movies take place in the same time period, and they share the theme of a young woman frustrated with the limitations her society places on her, and torn between two men.
 Coco, of course, manages to become self-actualized; Catherine only self-destructs.

 But it was the similar fashions that made me connect these two characters, and wonder if the costume designer of Jules and Jim had taken inspiration from early Chanel designs when creating Catherine's wardrobe.

 Both Coco and Catherine favor loose, non-constricting clothing to match their free-spirited personalities (Catherine may be a femme fatale, but she doesn't dress like one).
 They are both fond of a classic striped jersey...

 ...or a nice plaid...

 ...and of course, they both dress up in men's clothes, enjoying the freedom they are otherwise denied.

 I wonder how the young Jeanne Moreau would have been in the role of Coco Chanel?
-My French friend, Sophie, told me that she will avoid going to see Coco Before Chanel because she thinks Audrey Tautou is absolutely the wrong actress for the role.
+My French friend, Sophie, said she's avoiding Coco Before Chanel because she thinks Audrey Tautou is absolutely the wrong actress for the role.
 She says I should look out for another Chanel movie that is being released soon, called Coco Chanel & Igor Stravinsky, starring Anna Mouglalis.
 I am not familiar with Mouglalis' work, but Sophie assures me that she's virtually a Chanel look-alike and will do an excellent job.